This post may contain affiliate links. Learn more.

 Hydrating face mists may contain humectants (which are water-binding ingredients), including hyaluronic acid and propylene glycol.

-Hyaluronic acid is produced naturally by the body and helps the skin to retain moisture.
-But the aging process, sun exposure, pollution, and tobacco smoke can decrease its amounts in the skin.
+Hyaluronic acid is produced naturally by the body and helps the skin to retain moisture, but the aging process, sun exposure, pollution, and tobacco smoke can decrease its levels in the skin.
 Propylene glycol is a widely-used ingredient in cosmetics and helps attract water.

 Botanical extracts such as rose water or lavender hydrosol that contain antioxidants and anti-inflammatory compounds may also be found in face mists.